- Vegas.com is a 3rd party booking website that sells admission to attractions, hotel reservations, and more.

 Show & Attraction Tickets

 I buy a LOT of attraction tickets in Las Vegas as I frequently review offerings and things to do.
 Saving money is important.

 While Vegas.com isn’t always the cheapest option, the site is on my short list of outlets to shop around with.

 For instance, I’ll always check prices with the box office directly, with Groupon, and with Vegas.com before booking a ticket to ensure I’m getting the best deal.

-On a recent trip to the Strip, I found that Vegas.com was the best deal for a few attractions that I was looking to check off my list, including:
+On a recent trip, I found that Vegas.com was the best deal for a few attractions that I was looking to check off my list, including:

 One thing to keep in mind – Vegas.com doesn’t always immediately appear to be cheaper than buying tickets directly with the attraction, however, after the attraction tacks on fees, Vegas.com can end up being the better option.

 For many of Vegas.com’s attraction offerings, there are no additional fees whatsoever.

 For every one of the attractions I bought tickets for this last trip (listed above), the price advertised was the price I paid.
 There were no add-on fees, although I know that there are fees for some specific products (like shows for instance).

 When there is an additional fee on Vegas.com, it will be clearly listed as a separate line item in your “cart”.
 It’s transparent, and not a surprise.